Offering Full service home inspections.

 2. Ceilings and Walls

-The home inspector looks for any signs of previous or ongoing water damage from roof or plumbing leaks, and for any other interior clues as to structural problems related to the normal or abnormal settlement.
+As part of our home inspection services, our certified inspector looks for any signs of previous or ongoing water damage from roof or plumbing leaks, and for any other interior clues as to structural problems related to the normal or abnormal settlement.

 3. Floors and Stairways